ocf/ocfweb/ocfweb/docs/docs/services/hpc.md

 We recommend that you do your development on our HPC infrastructure, but you can also develop on your own machine if you would like.
-If you are running Linux on your system, you can install Singularity from the official apt repos:
+If you are running Linux on your system, you can install Singularity from the official `apt` repos:

 ```
 sudo apt install singularity-container
 ```

-If you do not have an apt-based Linux distribution, installation instructions can be found [here][linux_install].
+If you do not have an `apt` based Linux distribution, installation instructions can be found [here][linux_install].
 Otherwise, if you are running Mac you can look [here][mac_install], or Windows [here][win_install].